pamzey/ai-sdk-preview-pdf-support/README.md

 ## Learn More

-To learn more about Vercel AI SDK or Next.js take a look at the following resources:
+To learn more about Vercel AI SDK or Next.js take a look at the following resources 2025:

 - [AI SDK docs](https://sdk.vercel.ai/docs)
 - [Vercel AI Playground](https://play.vercel.ai)